The Farrell-Jones Conjecture for mapping class groups

 \begin{proof}[Proof of Theorem~\ref{thm:FJC-for-MCG}] Corollary~\ref{cor:AC} and Proposition~\ref{prop:FJC-for-VNil} imply that all groups in $\EAC(\EVNil)$ satisfy the Farrell-Jones Conjecture.
 Since mapping class groups of surfaces belong to this class by Lemma~\ref{lem:MCG-in-AC} they satisfy the Farrell-Jones Conjecture. \end{proof}

-\begin{remark} The \emph{Farrell Jones Conjecture with wreath products} ~\cite[Sec.~6]{Bartels-Lueck-Reich-Rueping-GLnZ} is a strengthening of the Farrell Jones Conjecture that has the advantage that it is closed under taking finite index overgroups.
+\begin{remark} The \emph{Farrell-Jones Conjecture with wreath products} ~\cite[Sec.~6]{Bartels-Lueck-Reich-Rueping-GLnZ} is a strengthening of the Farrell-Jones Conjecture that has the advantage that it is closed under taking finite index overgroups.
 Since the class $\EAC(\EVNil)$ is closed under taking finite overgroups and under finite products all groups in $\EAC(\EVNil)$ satisfy the Farrell-Jones Conjecture with wreath products.
 In particular, mapping class groups of surfaces satisfy the Farrell-Jones Conjecture with wreath products.
 This is also true for all groups in the class $\EAC(\EVSol)$. \end{remark}